S-Temple/637Assignment4/seng637-a4-team_6.md

 2. Look at each survived mutant and examine it thoroughly, find if the mutant could ever lead to a different output or side effect under any input conditions.
 If the mutant never leads to a different output, its equivalent.
 3. Check if the mutated operation is critical for the method's outcome, or if it has no effect on observable behavior but is involved in background computations.
 If it does have an effect on observable behavior but produces the same outcome as the non mutated operation, it is equivalent.

 A benefit of this strategy is that test coverage and quality will be improved as equivalent mutants are killed.
-Furthermore, this process will help the tester gain a depper understanding of the codebase.
-Disadvantages of this approach include its high complexity and time comsumption to complete.
+Furthermore, this process will help the tester gain a deeper understanding of the codebase.
+Disadvantages of this approach include its high complexity and time consumption to complete.
 The strategy assumes that the test suite is complete and can detect non-equivalent mutants, while it also assumes the tester has a good understanding of the program's behavior.

 **Equivalent Mutants in Range**